Kotlin/KEEP/proposals/sealed-interface-freedom.md

 Mixed sealed hierarchies between Java and Kotlin will not be supported.
 All subclasses of a sealed Kotlin class or interface must be defined in Kotlin and all subclasses of a Java sealed classes or interface must be defined in Java.

-> We do expect this to be too restrictive in practice, since the whole sealed hierarchy must be colocated
+> We do not expect this to be too restrictive in practice, since the whole sealed hierarchy must be colocated
 > in the same module and package anyway, so it can be converted from Java to Kotlin as a whole if needed.

 ### Legacy JVM ABI (pre 15)